 And review the Six Pillars of Dangerous Goods Transport.

 By sending a blank email to the addresses listed below, you will receive the following information:

 For packages (eg 200L drums, gas cylinders) email firstname.lastname@example.org

 For placardable units (eg tanks, IBCs, isotainers) email email@example.com

 For approved emergency responders for placard loads email firstname.lastname@example.org

 WANT TO STAY IN THE KNOW REGARDING DANGEROUS GOODS, MINING AND PETROLEUM SAFETY IN WESTERN AUSTRALIA?

-We recommend you also sign up to receive the latest DMP news, publications, safety alerts, events and safety reform updates.
+We recommend you also sign up to receive the latest DMIRS news, publications, safety alerts, events and safety reform updates.